baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 * TOC
 {:toc}

-## introduction
+## Introduction

-This post is supporting material for an answer I give to my own original question in stackoverflow:
+This post is supporting material for an answer I give to my original question in StackOverflow:

 [What are the measures to call a Python code a policy-based design?](https://stackoverflow.com/questions/57365189/what-are-the-measures-to-call-a-python-code-a-policy-based-design)

-The answer is the product of what I learn based my own research and some of the comments from stackoverflow.
+The answer is the product of what I learn based on my research and some comments from StackOverflow.

 ## Design requirements and implementations

 ### Requirement

-Design a Python module with so users can create classes with new behavior and interfaces by inheriting from a predefine set of classes.
-If the module is correctly design, this approach provide a large number of classes available to the users based on all possible ways classes can be combined into new ones.
+Design a Python module such users can create classes with new behavior and interfaces by inheriting from a predefined set of classes.
+This approach provides a large number of classes available to the users based on all possible ways they can be combined into new ones.

 This requirement can be implemented using mixin and policy-based implementations.